 Are you interested in bringing “Poetry Theatre” or the “Performing Poetry” strategy into your classroom?

-If you have iPads in your classroom, you can open the PDF file with iBooks and the students can read it like an eBook!
-You’ll need to get the files onto the iPads using email or Dropbox first, but after you click “Open With iBooks” it stays on the shelf until you delete it.
-I’ve created quite a library of digital poems and PDF files on iBooks this way, and students even create their own PDF “eBooks” and poems to read and share with the class!
+If you have iPads in your classroom, you can open the PDF file with iBooks or Notability and the students can read it like an eBook!
+You’ll need to upload the files to the device using email or Dropbox first, but after you click “Open With iBooks” or “Open with Notability,” it stays on the shelf until you delete it.
+I’ve created quite a library of digital poems and PDF files this way, and students even create their own PDF “eBooks” and poems to read and share with the class!

-Just like with any eBook in iBooks, students can highlight text and look up specific word definitions.
-Students can also use the highlighting feature of iBooks to go on phonics word hunts and find evidence in the text.
+Just like with any PDF in iBooks or Notability, students can highlight text and look up specific word definitions.
+Students can also use the highlighting feature of the apps to go on phonics word hunts and find evidence in the text.